Chowdhury-DSP/BYOD/manual/Manual.md

 with OpenGL in the [global settings menu](#settings).
 If you need to override your chosen OpenGL setting, please visit the [global settings file](#resetting-global-settings).

+### Viewing Log Files
+Information about specific sessions of the plugin can be seen in the plugin log files.
+These files are can be found in the following
+location:
+- Windows: `C:\Users\<username>\AppData\Roaming\ChowdhuryDSP\BYOD\Logs`
+- Mac: `~/Library/ChowdhuryDSP/BYOD/Logs`
+- Linux: `~/.config/ChowdhuryDSP/BYOD/Logs`

+### Copying Plugin Diagnostics
+If you need to submit a bug report, it is very useful to include the plugin's diagnostic information in your bug report.
+The diagnostic info can be copied from the [global settings menu](#settings).

 ## Open Source